touho/grocery/README.md

 ## Building and running the service

-- build the application with `npm install`.
+- build the application with `npm install` (node 12 or later required).
 - get some example data, see [the data directory](data)
 - get yourself an application id from Speechgrinder